 In 2018, Cannabis became legal in Canada.
 However, even though it’s legal, one has to know relevant laws on Cannabis to avoid encountering legal problems in the future.
-CBD Canada is illigal but you can carry some amount of CBD with you in Canada.
-If you are a frequent traveler in Canada, you should not brush aside its restriction laws on Cannabis.
+CBD Canada is illegal, but you can carry some CBD with you in Canada.
+If you are a frequent traveller in Canada, you should not brush aside its restriction laws on Cannabis.

 Below are the most important rules you should remember before you can travel across Canada with Cannabis:

 Whether marijuana is in your carry-on or checked-in luggage, only 30g of marijuana or Cannabis is allowed for travel.
 However, for CBD oil in Canada, only 100ml is permitted, and it’s only for carry-on baggage.
 Anything beyond that volume is under cannabis general liquid restrictions.

 Moreover, if you have a lot of medical marijuana with you, don’t worry.
 You can still have it around Canada.
 You need to prepare some relevant documents for customs inspections before you can carry such a significant amount across the country.
 Make sure, though, that your documents comply with Canada‘s medical regulations.

 Should Be At Least 21 Years Old

 The legal age for cannabis consumption varies in Canada.
 The same goes with its alcohol consumption rules.
 For most cities and provinces in Canada, the legal age starts with 18.
 But to be safe, check the laws in your destination as the legal age for cannabis consumption in some places is 21.

 Smoking Cannabis in Public Places is Illegal in Some Provinces